IDTdesign/bossdtc-covers/README.md

 * `br-club` — banner name.
 Any unique short name.
 No underscores inside this part,
 * `sm` or `md` or `lg` or `thumb` — suffixes for pointing version by size.

-All part divided by underscore.
+All parts divided by underscore.

 ## Image sizes